Supreme Court ends lawsuits alleging that Trump illegally profited from business interests

 Their case was one of three testing for the first time the Constitution’s ban on the country’s leaders engaging in private business relationships with foreign governments.

-The Supreme Court declined in October to take up a case brought by Democratic members of Congress led by Sen. Richard Blumenthal (D-Conn.) and Rep. Jerrold Nadler (D-N.Y.).
+The Supreme Court declined in October to take up a case brought by Democratic members of Congress, led by Sen. Richard Blumenthal (D-Conn.) and Rep. Jerrold Nadler (D-N.Y.).
 The lawmakers had appealed a D.C.
 Circuit ruling that blocked individual members of Congress from trying to enforce the foreign emoluments clause.

 In a third case in New York, brought by the nonprofit watchdog group Citizens for Responsibility and Ethics in Washington (CREW) on behalf of Trump’s hospitality industry competitors, a three-judge panel of the U.S. Court of Appeals for the 2nd Circuit said a lower-court judge had improperly thrown out the case in late 2017.

-The lawsuit alleged that Trump was illegally profiting from his hotels and restaurants in New York and the District.
+The lawsuit alleged that Trump was illegally profiting from his hotels and restaurants in New York and D.C..
 The full appeals court declined to rehear the case this summer, and Trump asked the high court to intervene.

+“This important litigation made the American people aware for four years of the pervasive corruption that came from a president maintaining a global business and taking benefits and payments from foreign and domestic governments,” CREW Executive Director Noah Bookbinder said in a statement Monday.
+“Only Trump losing the presidency and leaving office ended these corrupt constitutional violations and stopped these groundbreaking lawsuits.”